dilip786/MVP-Demo/README.md

 * Interfaces need to be defined and implemented to communicate between View-Presenter and Presenter-Model.
 * The View and Model classes can’t have a reference of one another.

+### Key Points

+- The Presenter directly talking to Interface and the view implements the interface to get the information.

+- The presenter doesn’t know which view it is taking to, it’s just transmit the data and view will receive data.

+- View knows about which presenter is taking to.